 Any student who wishes to prepare for an AP exam in an area not listed should see a teacher and counselor early in the year for advice on how to accomplish this goal.

-All students taking AP tests are required to attend a pre-administration session in the LL Gray Gym during their lunch period on Thursday, April 20.
+All students taking AP tests are required to attend a pre-administration session in the LL Gray Gym during their lunch period in late April.
 During this session, students fill out the demographic information for their first test.

 Students who receive classroom accommodations due to a specific diagnosis may be eligible for testing accommodations.
 In order to receive accommodations, students must submit an application and documentation to the CollegeBoard.
 Students must contact DeLaSalle Learning Specialist, Ms.Chelsea McGuire, for more information at 612.676.7604.